-Teaching Fido to be reliably housebroken should be your number-one (no pun intended!) priority.
+Teaching your dog to be reliably housebroken should be your number-one (no pun intended!) priority.
 The longer he remains unhousebroken and the more accidents he has, the harder it's going to be to get the job done, so get cracking!
 Commit to starting your program immediately by following the cardinal rules of successful housebreaking.

 - 1. THOU SHALT MAKE SURE FIDO IS IN GOOD HEALTH.